adventuregamestudio/ags/PSP/readme.txt

 Adventure Game Studio runtime PSP port
 --------------------------------------

-Licensed under the Artistic License 2.0, see Licens.txt in the Engine folder.
+Licensed under the Artistic License 2.0, see License.txt in the Engine folder.

 Requirements: